 In August 2020, we announced our support for the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) and promoted an analysis of the risks, opportunities, and financial impacts of climate change on our business.
 We are pleased to disclose some of the results of this study based on the TCFD recommendations.

 Based on our basic policy of sustainability and fundamental environmental policy, we recognize that initiatives for climate change is one of the most important issues.
-The contents of the studies conducted by the Environmental Committee and the Information Disclosure Committee, which are chaired by executive officers, as well as by its subcommittees and working groups under their supervision, are scrutinized by the Sustainability Management Committee, which is chaired by a director and managing executive officer and the general manager of the administration division.
+The contents of the studies conducted by the Environmental Committee and the Information Disclosure Committee, which are chaired by executive officers, as well as by its subcommittees and working groups under their supervision, are scrutinized by the Sustainability Management Committee, which is chaired by the officer in charge.
 The Sustainability Management Committee notifies Board of directors of the key issues.
 The PDCA cycle has implemented to ensure matters pointed out by Board of directors throughout the company.

 Basic policy of sustainability: